 Dr. Scott Holland, Slabaugh Professor of Theology and Culture and Director of Peace Studies and Cross-Cultural Studies

-Faculty from partner seminary, Earlham School of Religion
+Faculty from Earlham School of Religion, our partner seminary

 The Certificate in Just Peace and Conflict Transformation provides a means of focusing on the work of conflict transformation and creation of just peace in the world.
 Along with theoretical approaches, the skills needed for constructive work in these areas are practiced both individually and in groups.

-Graduates from the Certificate in Just Peace and Conflict Transformation program will
+Graduates with a Certificate in Just Peace and Conflict Transformation will

 - exhibit knowledge of interpersonal, sociopolitical, and theological factors that influence a creative process of conflict transformation and just peace;